Mature Masculine

 Balance: Self-Worth & Agape

 The Caregiver balances Self-Worth and Agape.
-Self-Worth maintains his well-being and boundaries without compromise.
+Self-Worth maintains his well-being and boundaries.
 Agape is his capacity for unconditional love that extends to all beings.

 Self-worth without agape becomes narcissism.
 The Narcissist (active shadow) appears to care but focuses on his own needs.
-His "caring" is manipulative and self-serving.
+His "caring" is manipulation.

 Agape without self-worth becomes martyrdom.
 The Martyr (passive shadow) gives endlessly and becomes resentful.
-His caring becomes self-punishment and emotional manipulation.
+His caring becomes self-punishment.

 The Caregiver holds both.
 Love others and love himself.
 Give generously and receive graciously.
-The Narcissist must extend self-love outward.
-The Martyr must turn care inward and honor his own worth.
+The Narcissist must extend his self-love outward.
+The Martyr must turn care inward and honor his worth.

 The Caregiver's Core Motivations